bukwt/producter-task/README.md

 # producter-task

-SpringBoot application with maven as solution to the task given by Producter company team.Using MySQL database.
+Spring Boot application with maven as solution to the task given by Producter company team.Using MySQL database.

 # Requirements to Run The Project